PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Asarah screamed again.

-"Please," said the Wizard, "refrain from screaming in my ear."
+"Please," said the Dimsbury, "refrain from screaming in my ear."
 To the Orc he said, "Finish him."
-He gripped Asarah around the waist and held her to him.
-Before she could stubble, he took flight and disappeared straight up into the night with her.
+Then he gripped Asarah around the waist and held her to him.
+Before she could struggle, he took flight and disappeared straight up into the night with her.

 Boltac struggled to his knees and reached after her.

 The Orc brought the butt end of his pike down on Boltac's back and knocked him to the ground.
 Boltac heard some of his ribs separate from his spine.
-He thought that was bad, until the Orc kicked him in those ribs.
-His world went white with pain and he rolled over onto his back.
+He thought that was bad, until the Orc kicked him in those same ribs.
+His world went white with pain and Boltac rolled over onto his back.

 This was it.
 The Orc spun the pike and touched him gently on the nose with the point.
 Then lifted the pike into the air for the coup de grace.

-And then, in that final moment, Boltac discovered that he wasn't afraid.
+In that final moment, Boltac discovered that he wasn't afraid.
 He wasn't even angry.
 His last thought was of Asarah, and he was sad.
 Sad that he would never get to see her again.
 Sad that he would never again get to play the game of cheating her out of a drink, or drive her mad with his haggling, or marvel at the way her hair would bounce and turn like a living thing as she worked her way through the common room of her inn.

 At times like these, ordinary men try negotiating with death.
 They Offer every promise, pledge and advantage they can think of in exchange for life.
 But Boltac was not an ordinary man.
 And certainly not an ordinary negotiator.
 At that moment he realized that his life alone was not worth negotiating for.
-If was to haggle with fate, it would not be for his life, it would not be for his store or his fortune.
+If was to haggle with fate, it would not be for his life -- it would not be for his store or his fortune.
 Boltac was surprised to discover that, in the final accounting, those things were worth nothing to him.
-The only thing worth negotiating for was life, with *her*.
-Without her, he couldn't seem to come up with a reason to bother.
+The only thing worth negotiating for was life with *her*.
+Without her, he couldn't come up with a reason to bother.

 As if in a dream, he watched two feet of steel emerge from the Orc's belly.
-The pike fell, not on Boltac's head, but next him on the muddy street.
-As the Orc's body fell away to the side, Boltac saw the Relan standing there, trying to hold the Orc up with the sword Boltac had given him.
+The pike fell, not on Boltac's head, but next him on the cobbled street.
+As the Orc's body fell away to one side, Boltac saw the Farm Boy standing there, trying to hold the Orc up with the sword Boltac had given him.
 No scream of victory echoed from the boy's throat.
 Instead he looked at the blood and the blade and the corpse that was dragging his hand towards the ground as if he couldn't quite understand what had just happened.
-"That blade is a quality item," Boltac explained.
+"That blade is a quality item," Boltac said.
 Then he passed out.

-11
+# 10 -- of Magic and Potions

-Relan was so terrified, he left the sword in the Orc.
+The Farm Boy was so terrified, he left the sword in the Orc.

 "Mister?
 Mister?
 What do I do."

 "Henh?" said Boltac, wondering why he wasn't being left to die in peace.
-Then he realized that he wasn't dead yet, just in a tremendous amount of pain.
+Then he realized that he wasn't dead, but was in a tremendous amount of pain.
 "The store, get me to the store."

 "Okay, I can do that."

 "Good kid.
 I'm gonna pass out now."
-But as soon as the mule-strong farmboy started dragging him across the cobbles, the pain of his injuries brought him back to consciousness.
+But as soon as the mule-strong Farm Boy started dragging him across the cobbles, the pain of his injuries brought him back to consciousness.
 "Ahhhhh, AHHHH!"

-"Sorry," said Relan.
+"Sorry," said the Farm Boy.

 "Don't apologize.
 Just draAAAAAAAAAHag!"
-Boltac passed out from the pain .
+Boltac screamed, then passed out from the pain .

-When Relan got Boltac into the store and propped him up against the counter, Boltac came around enough to say, "Take the keys.
+When the Farm Boy got Boltac into the store he propped him up against the counter.
+Boltac came around enough to say, "Take the keys.
 In the back, the chest on the left.
 Very important, only open the chest on the LEFT.
 Bring me the bottle."

 "Which bottle?"

 "The *only* bottle.
 And hurry up.
 I'm dyin' here!"

 "The only bottle.
-Right"
+Right."

-Relan hurried to the back.
+The Farm Boy hurried to the back.
 Fear caused him to fumble with the lock.
 And drop the keys.
 He had never seen that much blood come from a person before.
 And that thing he had stabbed out there.
 What was that?
 He'd never really thought about it.
 He woke up and saw it about to kill the merchant.
 There was sword in his lap.
 There had been no time, he had just done what needed doing.

-He dropped the keys, again.
+He dropped the keys again.
 He never thought it would be anything like this.
 They sure didn't sing about this part.
 What if more of them came?
 What if they could smell blood.
 What if they were coming to the shop right now.
 Had he shut the door?
 And if he had shut the door, did he remember to bar it?
 He was confused and his head really, really hurt.

 He opened the chest.
 Inside were many leather bags filled with coins.
 Ye gods, how many coins were in here?
 Tucked in a corner was a cut-glass glass bottle with the stopper wired shut.
 It seemed very old and the edges of the bottle were painted with gold leaf.
-Relan picked it up very carefully.
+The Farm Boy picked it up very carefully.
 Drop the keys all you want, he told himself, but don't drop this bottle.

 He carried it out to where Boltac sat propped up in a pool of his own blood.
 As he handed it to him, he heard a buzzing as if an angry hive of bees was close by and with it, the smell of burning wood.
-"Gods," Relan exclaimed, "Flaming bees!"
+"Gods," the Farm Boy exclaimed, "Flaming bees!"

-"Shut up, kid," Boltac said weakly, "It's magic.
-Undo the wire."
+"Shut up, kid," Boltac said weakly, knowing that it was only the magic-detecting wand under the counter reacting to the potency of what was in the bottle.
+"It's magic.
+Now, undo the wire."

-Relan did as he was asked.
+The Farm Boy did as he was asked.
 Boltac held the bottle in his left hand and took the cork out with his teeth.
 He spit it across the room.
-He raised the bottle in a toast and said, "Listen, kid, if I don't make it.
+Then raised the bottle in a toast and said, "Listen, kid, if I don't make it.
 All this…" he indicated the store he had worked so hard to build, "You don't take a single friggin' thing you understand?
 I wanna be buried with *all* of it."

-Up until that point, Relan hadn't thought of stealing.
-It wasn't what heroes did, so it wasn't what Relan would do.
-But now he couldn't help himself, as Boltac drank the bottle he looked around.
-But when Boltac screamed in pain, Relan's attention snapped back to the shopkeeper.
+Up until that point, the Farm Boy hadn't thought of stealing.
+It wasn't what heroes did, so it wasn't what the Farm Boy would do.
+But now he couldn't help himself.
+As Boltac drank the bottle he looked around.
+But when Boltac screamed in pain, the Farm Boy's attention snapped back to the shopkeeper.

 Boltac writhed and arched his back arched at a frightful angle.
-There was a snapping and popping noise as his knee twisted back into place on it's own.
+There was a snapping and popping noise as his knee twisted back into place on its own.
 Sweat poured from Boltac's face as he spiked a fever and broke it in less than a minute.
 A wave of nausea came, and then a sense of calm.
 The ragged wound in his shoulder spit out a wickedly curved tooth and closed.

 "Wh-wh-wh-what was that?"
 Relan asked in amazement.